bellinat/bellinat/README.md

 ### Side projects & community 🌍
 - Former organizer of [@dotnetcuritiba](https://www.instagram.com/dotnetcuritiba)
-- Founder of **Incorporei**, a real estate developer focused on thoughtful, human-centered homes
 - Explorer of ideas where tech, business, and purpose intersect

 ### Let's connect 📫